MooOfDoom/csc746hw2/README.md

 For timing:

-You will need to modify the benchmark.cpp code to add timing instrumentation, to report FLOPs executed, and so forth.
+The benchmark.cpp code has been modified to add timing instrumentation.
+FLOPs executed are calculated by hand by analyzing the algorithm.

 For matrix multiplication:

-There are stub routines inside degemm-basic.cpp and dgemm-blocked.cpp where you can add your code for doing basic and blocked matrix multiply, respectively.
+There are stub routines inside degemm-basic.cpp and dgemm-blocked.cpp where code has been added for doing basic and blocked matrix multiply, respectively.

 For blocked matrix multiply, in this implementation, the block size is being passed in as a parameter from the main benchmark.cpp code.
-You should write your blocked matrix multiply with the block size parameterized in this fashion (rather than being a hard-coded thing).
+Blocked matrix multiply has been written with the block size parameterized in this fashion (rather than being a hard-coded thing).

 #eof